ARMmbed/mbed-os-5-docs/docs/tutorials/migrate/migrate_from_mbed_os_2_to_5.md

 There are two possible outcomes when trying to migrate to Mbed OS 5:

 1. Replacing the old Mbed library with Mbed OS "just works," as the APIs in the library have not changed.
 In this instance, you're finished.
 2. Replacing the old Mbed library with Mbed OS produces some compilation errors.
-For one of two reasons:
+These errors can occur in the library or application code for the following two reasons:
-  - The API calls in the **library** are out of date, and you need to migrate to Mbed OS API syntax.
+  - The Mbed OS API calls are out of date, and you need to migrate to the updated Mbed OS API syntax.
-  - The Hello World **application** uses target specific code, and you need to be migrate it to use code for the target you are compiling for.
+  - There is target specific code, and you need to migrate it to use code for the specific target you are compiling for.

 The general outline for updating to Mbed OS 5 is: